MichaelJHTaggart/GithubClone/README.md

 Total time spent on project: 9 hours
 <img src="https://github.com/MichaelJHTaggart/GithubClone/blob/main/src/assets/Screen%20Shot%202021-06-26%20at%2012.37.00%20AM.png">

-## Material UI, Postman, and Exalidraw used
+## Material UI, React, Postman, and Exalidraw

 This project attempts to recreate the look of the Github website while giving it the functionality of a working search bar.

+Here is a picture of my basic wireframing.

 <img src="https://github.com/MichaelJHTaggart/GithubClone/blob/main/src/assets/wireframe.png">